andrew-cotter/ab_testing/ab_testing_example.md

 ### Time

-Getting into our first look at the efficacy of the marketing campaigns, let’s visualize how the store sales change over the course of the 4 weeks that were measured.
-One would assume that a successful marketing campaign would show increased sales as time goes on.
+Getting into our first look at the efficacy of the promotion campaigns, let’s visualize how the store sales change over the course of the 4 weeks that were measured.
+One would assume that a successful promotion campaign would show increased sales as time goes on.
 However, there are plenty of market forces outside of our control that could impact these numbers at large.